ManyaFarah/eye-disease-on-device/README.md

 - `demo/` – Demo video showing the deployed application

 ## Demo
+A short demonstration of the deployed mobile application performing on-device inference is available here:

-[Watch the demo video](https://github.com/user-attachments/assets/fb2131db-f33a-4843-9374-b00a35d39d30)
+[Watch the demo video](https://github.com/user-attachments/assets/fb2131db-f33a-4843-9374-b00a35d39d30) The system runs fully offline and performs real-time classification on mid-range Android devices.

 ## Reproducibility
 The repository provides the optimized model and the deployment pipeline to support reproducibility of the reported results.
 Full training code is not included as model training is described in a prior study.